 Return to Kerikeri

-After a day exploring Russell, return to Kerikeri through the Bay of Islands and enjoy a relaxing evening back at Treghan.
+After a day exploring Russell, return to Kerikeri through the Bay of Islands and enjoy a relaxing evening back at your private retreat at Treghan Lodge.

 Many guests combine a visit to Russell with other local experiences including Waitangi Treaty Grounds, coastal walks, galleries, vineyard lunches and scenic cruises, creating a varied and memorable Bay of Islands escape.